 See the Santa Monica Camera Obscura

 One of the best kept secrets in Santa Monica is the camera obscura in Palisades Park on Ocean Avenue.
-Go to the Adult Recreation Centre about a block from the pier, and you’ll find a ‘50s-style building with an office where you’ll leave your ID in return for a key.
-The key is for a room at the top of the stairs with a large white disk in the middle and the camera obscura, which projects an image of the beach-goers on Ocean Avenue, live and upside down, onto that disk.
+Go to the Adult Recreation Center about a block from the pier, and you’ll find a ‘50s-style building with an office where you’ll leave your ID in exchange for a key.
+The key is for a room at the top of the stairs with a large white disk in the middle, onto which the camera obscura projects a live, moving image of the beach-goers on Ocean Avenue.
 The old-school photographic device was donated to the city in 1907, and is one of only a handful open to the public in the U.S. It makes for a quick, fun escape from the bustle on the boardwalk, and is a must if you’re a fan of photography.

 Ride the Angel’s Flight Funicular then Eat All the Food at Grand Central Market